What This Letter Is About

-You received this letter because you are a potentially impacted individual of an IRS data loss, theft, or inadvertent disclosure of personally identifiable information.
+You received Letter 4281C because you are a potentially impacted individual of an IRS data loss, theft, or inadvertent disclosure of personally identifiable information.
 We don’t know if your information will be misused; however, for your protection, we’ve arranged for you to receive a free identity protection service from the company identified in the letter.
 You must contact the company within 90 days from the date of the letter to enroll.

 - Sign up to receive a free identity protection service.
 You’ll find instructions and enrollment code in your letter.

 - Get an Identity Protection Personal Identification Number (IP PIN) to use on your future tax returns.
 To get an IP PIN, follow the instructions in the letter.
 The letter will instruct you to either request an IP PIN online, or complete Form 14039, Identity Theft Affidavit.

 - Place a fraud alert on your credit file by contacting one of the following credit reporting agencies.
 You only need to contact one of them.
 The agency you contact will notify the other two.